saraelhark/eye-tracking-game/README.md

 The program relies on Roboflow's inference library, I've started from this tutorial:
 [James Gallagher.
 (Sep 22, 2023).
 Gaze Detection and Eye Tracking: A How-To Guide.
 Roboflow](https://blog.roboflow.com/gaze-direction-position/).

+The goal is to track the user's gaze on the screen.

 ## 👩‍💻 Local Setup